 I Was Hit From the Rear.
 Is The Other Driver at Fault?

-Most seasoned Baltimore personal injury lawyers will tell you the answer, generally, is yes.
+Most seasoned Baltimore personal injury lawyer Attorney Eric T. Kirk will tell you the answer, generally, is yes.
 All drivers must use reasonable care for to avoid car accidents the safety of others.
 If one of those drivers follows too closely, or fails to pay attention, and strikes the driver in front, then, yes, they are at fault.
-But that's not necessarily automatic.
+But that’s not necessarily automatic.

 The driver of the car in front has responsibilities too.